kulics/koral/book-en/document.md

 ```
 So we have a list of integer types, is it like this:
 ```
-ListNumber : []int{}
+ListNumber : [list int]{}
 ```
-That's right, in fact, our list and dictionary syntax are syntactic sugar.
+That's right, in fact, our list and dictionary syntax are generics.
 ## Supported Types
 We can use generics in structures, functions, and interface types.